yenly/foamy-nextjs/README.md

 yarn dev
 ```

-Open index.md in `/pages`  VS Code and start adding your own content using Foam.
-Foam requires certain VS Codes extensions for it to work properly.
+Foam requires specific VS Code extensions for it to work properly.
+Open the repository as a folder using the File > Open... menu item.
+When prompted to install recommended extensions, click **Install all** (or **Show Recommendations** if you want to review and install them one by one).

-All other markdown files and notes folder are examples and can be deleted.
+Open `index.md` in `/pages` directory and edit to your heart's content.
+All other markdown files and notes folder are examples.
 Before doing so, I recommend clicking around to see how things work.

 ## How to customize
 I purposefully built this starter to be bare in styling and functionality to leave plenty of room to customize and build on top.

 ### Basic Global styles
 I used Gridlover to generate a typography system with modular scale and vertical rhythm.
-Add your preferred fonts and [choose your own scale](https://www.gridlover.net/try) and replace all styles in `/styles/global.css` between these comments
+Add your preferred fonts, [choose your own scale](https://www.gridlover.net/try), and replace all styles in `/styles/global.css` between these comments
 ```CSS
 /* begin gridlover perfect fourth scale */
 // ...